Trebor (confectionery): Acquisition by Cadbury

 On Thursday 14 September 1989, Cadbury Schweppes bought the company for £147 million.
-The company was run as a subsidiary company of Cadbury.
+The company was run as a subsidiary of Cadbury.
 At the time, the company employed around 3,000 people.

 From 1 March 1990, the company was known as Trebor Bassett, a division of Cadbury.
-Production would eventually move to North Sheffield, off the A61.
+Production eventually moved to north Sheffield, off the A61.

 Structure

 The company was headquartered in what was south-west Essex, in Woodford, Greater London.
 It initially had a factory at Forest Gate called the Trebor Works from 1935 in what is now the London Borough of Newham.
 Its main headquarters were at Clayhall.

 In 1939, a factory on a five-acre site was opened on Brimington Road in Chesterfield, on the site of a former brewery next to Chesterfield railway station; the factory closed in 2005.
 The Trebor Bassett national distribution centre was in Holmewood, North East Derbyshire.

 In 1978, a £15 million factory was opened in Colchester.
 It closed in March 2000.